Computer graphics: Three-dimensional

 3D graphics, compared to 2D graphics, are graphics that use a three-dimensional representation of geometric data.
 For the purpose of performance, this is stored in the computer.
 This includes images that may be for later display or for real-time viewing.

 Despite these differences, 3D computer graphics rely on similar algorithms as 2D computer graphics do in the frame and raster graphics (like in 2D) in the final rendered display.
 In computer graphics software, the distinction between 2D and 3D is occasionally blurred; 2D applications may use 3D techniques to achieve effects such as lighting, and primarily 3D may use 2D rendering techniques.

 3D computer graphics are the same as 3D models.
 The model is contained within the graphical data file, apart from the rendering.
-However, there are differences that include the 3D model is the representation of any 3D object.
-Until visually displayed a model is not graphic.
+However, there are differences that include the 3D model being the representation of any 3D object.
+Until visually displayed, a model is not graphic.
 Due to printing, 3D models are not only confined to virtual space.
 3D rendering is how a model can be displayed.
 Also can be used in non-graphical computer simulations and calculations.